-Carrie Dennett, MPH, RDN, CD is a Seattle-based registered dietitian nutritionist, certified intuitive eating counselor, journalist and speaker.
-She is the nutrition columnist for The Seattle Times and writes regularly for The Washington Post, Today’s Dietitian magazine and Environmental Nutrition newsletter.
+Carrie Dennett, MPH, RDN, CD is a Pacific Northwest-based registered dietitian nutritionist, certified intuitive eating counselor, journalist and speaker.
+She is the author of Healthy For Your Life: A holistic approach to optimal wellness, and the nutrition columnist for The Seattle Times.
+She also writes regularly for The Washington Post, Today’s Dietitian magazine and Environmental Nutrition newsletter.
 When she’s not writing, Carrie provides one-on-one nutrition counseling, helps people build better relationships with food using a non-diet, intuitive and mindful eating approach.

-Carrie has more than 200 cookbooks in her personal library and enjoys cooking, vegetable gardening and traveling when she’s not debunking nutrition myths or helping her clients unload some of their food-related baggage.
+Carrie has nearly 300 cookbooks in her personal library and enjoys cooking, vegetable gardening and traveling when she’s not debunking nutrition myths or helping her clients unload some of their food-related baggage.

 Carrie writes regularly for The Seattle Times, The Washington Post, Today’s Dietitian magazine and Environmental Nutrition newsletter.
 You can find all of her Seattle Times columns here and links to her other articles here.

 MyDomaine: “Are superfoods really that good for you?”